 We spent the majority of our time in Valpo just wandering the streets looking at the graffiti.
 The scale of some of the murals was super impressive but just the amount of street art in general was incredible.
 It felt like every time you turned a corner there was more impressive works to look at.
 Pictures do it more justice than my ramblings though.

-We also took a train to neighbouring Viña del Mar, primarily to replace my bike tyre and buy a few other things for the bikes.
+While in Valpo we took a train to neighbouring Viña del Mar, primarily to replace Ben’s bike tyre and buy a few other things for the bikes.
 Despite the two cities being of roughly equal population and geographically they are essentially joined together they could not be more different.
 Viña is super clean, orderly and very modern feeling with its straightforward grid layout and high-rise buildings.
 It was an enjoyable afternoon there walking on the beach and visiting the many awesome bike shops but the city itself definitely lacks character in comparison to Valparaíso.

 See you on the other side.